RT @papermagazine: "It's a psychedelic trip into my mind." https://t.co/iLbpbz4GQM11 minutes ago View Tweet

 King’s 1971 solo album, Tapestry, took her to the pinnacle.
 While King was recording Tapestry, James Taylor recorded King’s “You’ve Got a Friend,” taking the song all the way to number one.
-In a first for a female writer/artist, Tapestry won all three of the key Grammy Awards—record, song and album of the year—as well as best female vocalist honors for King.
-With more than 25 million units sold, Tapestry remained the best-selling album by a female artist for a quarter century, and King went on to amass three other platinum and eight gold albums.
+In a first for a female writer/artist, Tapestry spawned four Grammy Awards®—Record, Song, and Album of The Year as well as Best Pop Vocal Performance, Female honors for King.
+With more than 25 million units sold worldwide, Tapestry remained the best-selling album by a female artist for a quarter century, and King went on to amass three other platinum and eight gold albums.
 Tapestry was inducted into the Grammy Hall Of Fame® in 1998.

 In 1987, King was inducted into the Songwriters Hall of Fame, and, a year later, Goffin and King were awarded the National Academy of Songwriters’ Lifetime Achievement Award.
-In 1990, the duo was inducted into the Rock and Roll Hall of Fame, and in 2002, King was honored with the prestigious Mercer Award from the Songwriters Hall of Fame.
-Two years later, Goffin and King received the Trustee Award from the Recording Academy.
+In 1990, the duo was inducted into the Rock and Roll Hall of Fame, and in 2002 King was honored with the prestigious Johnny Mercer Award from the Songwriters Hall of Fame.
+Two years later, Goffin and King received the Trustees Award from The Recording Academy®.

-In addition to her continuously evolving musical career, King, who has lived on an Idaho ranch since the early ’80s, is actively involved with environmental organizations in support of forest wilderness preservation.
+In addition to her continuously evolving musical career, King, who has lived on an Idaho ranch since the early 1980s, is actively involved with environmental organizations in support of wilderness preservation.